 Multiple Samples per Bottle is not a stand alone function but works in conjunction with other TIME, FLOW and certain Modes (02, 04, 05, 06, 09) to expand the capabilities of the sampler.
 The sampler places from 2 to 99 samples in each bottle.
 In order to use Multiple Samples per Bottle, the user selects the mode of choice - a TIME, FLOW, or Mode.
 After entering the required information, the PUSH START/OPTIONS prompt will appear on the display.
 At this cue press <MULTI SAMPLE> and enter the number of samples per bottle.
 For example, if Flow Mode were being used and Multiple Samples Per Bottle is set at 5, each time an event occurred, such as a contact closure or the end of a time interval, the sampler would place a sample in a bottle.
-When the next event occurs, the sampler would place another sample in the SAME bottle, until 5 samples had been placed in that bottle.
 It would then advance the spout to the next bottle in sequence.
 The sampler would then repeat the process above for the current bottle.
 This would continue until the total number of bottles the unit is configured for (set in 99) have received their allocation of samples.

-Explanation This display indicates the sampler is ready to program.
+Display on LCD Explanation SAMPLER READY 04/30 04:30:02 This display indicates the sampler is ready to program.
 Multiple Samples per Bottle is not a stand alone program.
 It works in conjunction with FLOW, TIME and certain Modes.
-In this example <flow> was pushed as the mode of choice.</flow> At this prompt the user selects Multiple Samples per Bottle, by pressing <multi sample="">.</multi> Input the number of bottles into which 1 sample will be placed during a sampling event and press <enter>.</enter> At this point, simply press <start>.
+In this example <flow> was pushed as the mode of choice.</flow> PUSH START/OPTIONS 04:30:02 At this prompt the user selects Multiple Samples per Bottle, by pressing <multi sample="">.</multi> SAMPLES PER BOTTLE?
+04:30:02 Input the number of bottles into which 1 sample will be placed during a sampling event and press <enter>.</enter> PUSH START/OPTIONS 04:30:02 At this point, simply press <start>.
 NOTE: Multiple Bottles per Sampling Event and Multiple Samples per Bottle cannot be selected simultaneously.
-They are mutually exclusive options.</start> The unit is now waiting for a contact closure to initiate the sample sequence.
+They are mutually exclusive options.</start> FLOW MODE 04:30:02 The unit is now waiting for a contact closure to initiate the sample sequence.